KavyaVelaga1/SQL-Project/README.md

-# SQL_Project
+# Company Layoffs Data Analysis

+## Project Overview

-The data used for this project pertains to company layoffs.
+This project analyzes and processes data related to company layoffs.

-This project focuses on cleaning and preparing datasets related to these layoffs.
-The dataset contains columns such as company, location, industry, total_laid_off, percentage_laid_off, date, stage, country, and funds_raised_millions.
+The primary focus is on cleaning, preparing, and transforming datasets that document these layoffs.
+The dataset includes key columns such as:

-By removing duplicates, standardizing data formats, and handling null values, we aim to ensure high-quality data for subsequent analysis and reporting.
-Additionally, exploratory data analysis (EDA) has been performed to uncover insights and trends within the data.
+- **Company**: The name of the company.
+- **Location**: The location of the layoffs.
+- **Industry**: The industry the company belongs to.
+- **Total_Laid_Off**: The total number of employees laid off.
+- **Percentage_Laid_Off**: The percentage of employees laid off.
+- **Date**: The date when the layoffs occurred.
+- **Stage**: The stage or phase of the layoffs.
+- **Country**: The country where the layoffs took place.
+- **Funds_Raised_Millions**: The amount of funds raised by the company in millions.

+## Data Cleaning & Preparation

+The data cleaning process involves:

+- **Removing duplicates** to ensure data integrity.
+- **Standardizing data formats** for consistency across columns.
+- **Handling missing values** to avoid inaccuracies in analysis.

+These steps ensure that the dataset is of high quality and suitable for analysis.

+## Exploratory Data Analysis (EDA)

+Following data preparation, **Exploratory Data Analysis (EDA)** is conducted to identify patterns, trends, and insights within the dataset.
+This helps in understanding the key factors driving layoffs and uncovering trends across different industries, locations, and time periods.

+## License

+Include your preferred licensing information here, if applicable.